DaleOrders/AWS-Study-Notes/README.md

 ### 1.5.8.
 Network Address Translation (NAT) Gateway

-Set of different processes that can address IP packets by changing their source or destination addresses.
+Set of different processes that can address IP packets to public internet, via IGW, by changing their source or destination addresses.

 **IP masquerading**, hides CIDR block behind one IP.
 This allows many IPv4